benchristelcom/benchristelcom.github.io/src/posts/alexandrian-software/intro.md

 The disconnect continues to stymie me.

-I begin to write an essay in the hope of resolving it, or at least explaining it to myself.
+I begin to write down my thoughts in the hope of resolving my confusion, or at least explaining it to myself.
 The pages that follow are the result.

 <nav class="centered-text">{{next}}</nav>